Battle of The Free Weights VS Machines

 By Aces Labs

 It’s a simple comparison of free weights against the machine weights.
 Free weights include anything that you have to pick up and hold, acting against gravity.
 Machine weights are already in position for you to use in the set range of motion.
-There will obviously be pros and cons to both sides but we aim to find out which will work better for builder solid muscle mass.
-Cables are a type of combination of both so for the purposes of this comparison we will leave them out.
+There will obviously be pros and cons to both sides, but we aim to find out which will work better for builder solid muscle mass.
+Cables are a type of combination of both, so we will leave them out for the purposes of this comparison.

-Firstly, free weights work more muscles at one time then machine weights do.
-For instance, during bench press you will be engaging your core as well as your biceps and triceps for balance and of course your chest.
-In a machine situation it will be a set push in a set range of motion only using your chest muscles.
-You will find that very often you are working and engaging those smaller muscles where the balance is key and therefore your overall strength increases.
+Firstly, free weights work more muscles at one time, then machine weights do.
+For instance, during bench press, you will be engaging your core as well as your biceps and triceps for balance and of course, your chest.
+In a machine situation, it will be a set push in a set range of motion only using your chest muscles.
+You will find that you are often working and engaging those smaller muscles where the balance is key, and therefore your overall strength increases.

-Overall, both have massive advantages but the free weights will work more muscle groups and increase lean muscle.
-So the free weights win the battle of the weights but that does not mean that machines do not work as affectively.
+Overall, both have massive advantages, but the free weights will work more muscle groups and increase lean muscle.
+So the free weights win the battle of the weights, but that does not mean that machines do not work as effectively.
 Both have massive pros and cons.